Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Additional Configuration

-• rqueue.retry.per.poll : The number of times, a polled message should be tried before declaring it dead or putting it back in the simple queue.
-The default value is 1, that means a message would be executed only once and next execution will happen on next poll.
-While if we increase this to N then the polled message would be tries consecutively N times before it will be made available for other listeners.
+• rqueue.retry.per.poll: This setting determines how many times a polled message should be retried before declaring it dead or moving it back into the queue for subsequent retries.
+The default value is 1, meaning a message will be processed once initially, and if it fails, it will be retried on the next poll.
+If you increase this value to N, the polled message will be retried consecutively N times before it is considered failed and made available for other listeners to process.

 Table of contents